Oct 5, 2022

 A major characteristic of the cryptocurrency market is the widespread shift away from traditional financial institutions.
 This has given way to global tax transparency concerns that tax administrations must navigate as the crypto market continues to grow.
 With cryptocurrency tax regulations taking shape, it’s more important than ever that crypto investors understand just how their holdings are taxed.

 While understanding the tax implications of cryptocurrencies is still in its early stages, the IRS has made clear the need for a sound crypto tax policy.
 Much of this is seen in the new Infrastructure Investment and Jobs Act (IIJA) passed in the U.S. in November 2021, giving the IRS and U.S. Treasury power to establish tax reporting rules for cryptocurrency transactions starting in 2023.

 In 2014, the IRS declared that cryptocurrency is considered “property” for federal income tax purposes.
-That means crypto is taxed the same as other capital assets such as stocks, bonds, or property—on their capital gains.
+That means crypto is taxed the same as other capital assets such as stocks, bonds, or property on their capital gains (for a deeper dive into cryptocurrency vs. stocks, read our guide here).
 Here’s an overview of what counts as a taxable event for cryptocurrencies:

 |Taxable event||Non-taxable event|

 |Selling crypto for cash||Donating crypto to a tax-exempt charity or nonprofit|